 Whether it's identifying new bacterial viruses in the "Bacteriophage Discovery" course, investigating honey samples for antimicrobial activity in Biochemistry, studying the psychological and physical effects of aging in one of the nation's few undergrad gerontology programs, or performing summer research in nanotechnology at the University of Iowa, students here get a taste of what being a scientist is all about by doing what scientists actually do.

 Much of this takes place in the newly renovated Science Center.
-With six new faculty-student undergraduate research labs, seven state-of-the-art chemistry and biochemistry labs and one of the few cadaver labs for anatomy and physiology undergraduates in the country, students learn in environments that are similar to where they'll practice as professionals or graduate students.
+With six new faculty-student undergraduate research labs, seven state-of-the-art chemistry and biochemistry labs and one of the few anatomy labs for anatomy and physiology undergraduates in the country, students learn in environments that are similar to where they'll practice as professionals or graduate students.

 And many are doing just that, as students from the School of Sciences are accepted into graduate school, medical school and the workplace at high rates.